HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 ## Conferences

-**James Bartlett**, is running a workshop at [PysPag 2018](https://www.psypag2018.com/programme-and-abstract) called “An introduction and practical guide to Open Science practices in psychology”
+**James Bartlett**, is running a workshop at [PsyPAG 2018](https://www.psypag2018.com/programme-and-abstract) called “An introduction and practical guide to Open Science practices in psychology”

 **Mairi Mulvenna** has had an abstract accepted to present at the [23rd Annual Congress of the European College of Sport Science](http://ecss-congress.eu/2018/18/index.php)